faceleg/pagesofinterest.net/_posts/2024-07-20-technology-managers-achilles-heel.md

 image: "/images/technology-managers-achilles-heel.webp"
 ---

-Organisations succeed or fail on the strength of internal communication.
-Many technology managers tend to dive in too deep when responding to questions.
-Learn new ways to think about and respond to questions in a corporate environment.
+Success hinges on quality communication.
+Many technology managers stumble when responding to questions.
+Learn new ways to think about and respond to queries in a corporate environment.

 <!-- TOC -->